Scammers Continue to Target Older Consumers by Pretending to Be Grandchildren in Trouble

 Playing on the emotions of a potential victim

-Most importantly, NEVER give out personal information to anyone who calls you on the telephone, emails you or contacts you online.
+Most importantly, NEVER give out personal information to anyone who contacts you if you didn't make a request.

 - The call comes late at night.